cnbbooks/lfe-tutorial/src/introduction/deps.md

 ## Installing `git`

-You will also need ``git`` to continue with this quick-start.
-If ``git`` doesn't come installed on your system and it wansn't installed as part of your systems basic development tools package, you can <a href="http://git-scm.com/downloads">download it here</a>
+You will also need `git` to continue with this quick-start.
+If `git` doesn't come installed on your system and it wasn't installed as part of your systems basic development tools package, you can <a href="http://git-scm.com/downloads">download it here</a>
 or install it using your favourite OS package manager.